mihai-negru/c-language-data-structures/Documentation/DOUBLE_LINKED_LIST.md

 * dlist_insert_order - insers an element in order in list according to compare_data function rule
 * dlist_insert_index - inserts an element to an index in the list

-Let's assume that we works with integers and we would like to mantain a linked list of integers insertion would show like:
+Let's assume that we works with integers and we would like to maintain a double linked list of integers, insertion would show like:

 ```C